tetrahedronix/essential-script/readme.txt

 3. Essential Script widget

 == Changelog ==
+= 0.6 =
+* Upgrade CodeMirror from 5.30.0 to 5.31.0
+* Move the CodeMirror API in its own namespace
-= 0.5.1 =
+* Improves the `Settings API` code by implementing the Factory Pattern = 0.5.1 =
 * Fix incorrect variable name `filter` in `essential-script.php` = 0.5 =